mwiencek/weight-balanced-tree/README.md

 The `cmp` (comparator) function is used to order the values.
 This should never change for a particular tree.
 (It's recommended to create utility functions for each type of tree that always pass the same comparator.)

+The optional `duplicateAction` determines what should happen when `value` already exists in the tree.
+The default action, `NOOP`, returns `tree` back unmodified.
+The other supported actions are:

+ * `REPLACE`, which returns a new tree with the value replaced.
+ * `THROW`, which throws an exception.

+(Note: These actions are numeric constants exported from wbt-flow, not strings.)

 ### remove